sagemath/trac_to_gh/Issue 7361.md

 # Issue 7361: implement is_regular() for a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7361

 Original creator: AlexGhitza